netdata/netdata/web/api/formatters/README.md

 This is done by adding the `options=jsonwrap` to the API URL (if there are other `options` append `,jsonwrap` to the existing ones).

-This is enable such object:
+This is such an object:

 ```bash
 # curl -Ss 'https://registry.my-netdata.io/api/v1/data?chart=system.cpu&after=-3600&points=6&group=average&format=csv&options=nonzero,jsonwrap'